Community Worker Program (C101)

 Community Worker Program Features:

-• Strong ties with more than 350 agencies across the Greater Toronto Area (GTA).
+• The School of Social and Community Services has partnerships with more than 350 agencies across the Greater Toronto Area (GTA) and beyond.

-• Graduates of AHT’s Community Health Worker Training Program can gain direct entry into the second year of the Community Worker program.
+• Graduates of Anishnawbe Health Toronto’s (AHT) Community Health Worker Training program can gain direct entry into the second year of the Community Worker program.

 The Role of a Community Worker

-Community workers are committed to the full and equal inclusion of all peoples within societies that value equality, diversity and human dignity.
-The pursuit of social justice is about rights—not charity; working in solidarity with communities—not for them.
+Community workers are committed to the full and equal inclusion of all peoples within societies that value equality, diversity, and human dignity.
+The pursuit of social justice is about rights and not charity; working in solidarity with communities, not for them.

 Key Skills Taught in the Community Worker Program